 Inspired by her high school education with professional mentors, Nana pioneered an acclaimed internship program in the Telluride, Colorado region in 1999.
-She has sent more than 50 students on individually designed internships to Washington DC, San Francisco, Germany, Peru, Ecuador, etc. Institutions included the Smithsonian Institution, California Academy of Sciences, New York University, University of Chicago, and more.
+Since then, she has sent more than 60 students on individually designed internships to Cambridge, Washington DC, San Francisco, Germany, Ecuador, Nepal, and more.
+Institutions have included Harvard University, Stanford University, the Smithsonian Institution, University of Chicago, California Academy of Sciences, New York University, Emory University, and more.

 Nana was named the first executive director of the Telluride Science Research Center in January 2007 after managing TSRC for four years prior as the executive director of Pinhead Institute, a Colorado science education non-profit and a Smithsonian Affiliate, which she founded.

-Nana has been named a “Smithsonian Research Collaborator” for her writings on natural history and was a member of the Encyclopedia of Life Steering Committee formed by the Smithsonian National Museum of Natural History in 2004.
+Nana was given the title “Smithsonian Research Collaborator” in 2000 for her writings on natural history and was a member of the Encyclopedia of Life Steering Committee formed by the Smithsonian National Museum of Natural History in 2004.
 She was instrumental in catalyzing and organizing the Encyclopedia of Life Symposium in Telluride in February 2004, editing the white paper that formed the basis of the $25 million dollar MacArthur Foundation grant awarded to the Smithsonian in partnership with Harvard University and the Chicago Field Museum in 2007 to launch the Encyclopedia of Life project.

-Raised in the Midwest flatlands, she is a perpetual beginner at more extreme mountain sports like ice climbing and mountain biking, but likes to think she excels at “hiking.”
-She began traveling internationally at 16 with her 17-year-old sister and has since explored more than 50 countries.
+Raised in the Midwest flatlands, but now living in Durango, Colorado, she is a perpetual beginner at more extreme mountain sports like ice climbing and mountain biking, but likes to think she excels at hiking.
+She began traveling independently at 16 with her 17-year-old sister and has since explored nearly 60 countries.